Scientific Writing and Communication 1

 Students will develop a range of transferable communication skills on this module.
 The module will include the following components:

-Writing for Science (WfS): Students will take part in workshops to develop their science writing across a range of skills.
+Working with peers in workshops to build on their university skills for success and to develop their science writing across a range of skills.

 A typical curriculum will include workshops and lectures on: APA writing style, writing succinctly, writing clearly, APA referencing and citations and critical thinking skills.